Moh7ven/alx-higher_level_programming/0x03-python-data_structures/README.md

-"In this project, i learned more data structures in python"
+"In this project, i learned data structures in python"